mjoslin-ai/HR_Analytics/README.md

 ### Steps followed

-- Step 1 : Load and transform excel data such that it combines multiple sheets with different column headers as dates and puts them in a single column.
+- Step 1 : Load and transform Excel data by merging multiple sheets with different column headers (representing dates) into a single column.
+Ensure the process avoids hard coding, allowing it to be applicable to additional sheets.
-- Step 2 :
+- Step 2 : Add extra columns (work from home count, month, sick leave count, day of week) to the transformed data, alongside measures (present %, present days, sick leave %, sick leave count, total working days, work from home %, work from home count).
+The measures are organized together in a separate measures table.
 - Step 3 :
 - Step 4 :
 - Step 5 :